-This twelve day self-drive itinerary begins with time to explore the world-class gourmet scene of Cape Town and the surrounding winelands, before heading inland to discover ancient rock art and mountainous scenery.
+This thirteen day self-drive itinerary begins with time to explore the world-class gourmet scene of Cape Town and the surrounding winelands, before heading inland to discover ancient rock art and mountainous scenery.
 Re-joining the coast, trace the fabled Garden Route before ending on a high with a Big Five safari.

 Depart from the UK this evening on a direct flight to Cape Town.

 After an overnight flight, you will arrive into the 'Mother City' - Cape Town - bright and early.
 Our team will be waiting to meet you at the airport for the transfer to your city hotel where you can check in and refresh after the long flight.
 Later today, take the cable car up to the summit of Table Mountain for a birds eye view.
 Those with a little more post-flight energy may like to hike up Lions Head instead.
 We'll book a table for you at Kloof Street House this evening; the super fresh fish bouillabaisse is a particular favourite, and best accompanied by a crisp glass of Cape Winelands Sauvignon Blanc.